Revision, as of September 17, 2025

 Executive Committee decisions are made by a majority vote with a quorum present.
 A quorum constitutes a majority of the Executive Committee.

 The Nominations Committee shall be chaired by the Immediate Past President and shall be responsible for nominating persons to fill Board and Officer positions at the Annual Members Meeting.
+Ideally, the Nominations Committee would be composed of at least three individuals.

 The Board of Trustees shall hire an Executive Director who shall serve at the will of the Board.
 The Executive Director shall have immediate and overall administrative supervision of the Federation’s employees, and responsibility for the operations of the Federation.
 The Executive Director shall direct the day-to-day operations of the Federation and perform such other duties as may be directed by the President or Board of Trustees.